Pegaxsus/Hardening/chapters/principles_baselines.md

 ---

 ## Baseline Development Process
 1. **Identify Standards** – choose CIS, STIG, or industry-specific references.
 This may vary depending on the country where the project its hosted.
-2. **Customize Controls** – adapt to organizational context and operational needs.
+2. **Customize Controls** – adapt to organizational context and operational needs. for the project ahead.
-3. **Test in Non-Production** – validate against real workloads to ensure no disruptions.
+3. **Test in Non-Production** – validate against real workloads to ensure no disruptions and good-to-go performance.
 4. **Deploy at Scale** – enforce baseline across all relevant systems.
-5. **Monitor & Update** – continuously improve and patch deviations.
+5. **Monitor & Update** – continuously monitor for performance degradation and patch deviations, in that case, there must exist a proper methodology to update the baseline.

 ---